 ARE YOU A NEW PATIENT?

-You must bring a completed copy of the new patient forms with you to your first appointment.
+You must complete a copy of the new patient forms before your first appointment.

 Traditional Chinese Medicine has been used in China for thousands of years as the primary intervention for disease.
 When you are suffering from allergies, an unexpected illness or injury, or chronic pain we can provide you with the care you need.